seccubus/seccubus/README.md

 Enhancements
 ------------
 * Unit testing moved from Circle CI v1.0 to CircleCI v2.0 to increase testing speed
+* Now also building .deb file on Circle CI

 Bug Fixes
 ---------
 * #572 - Issues with disabling SSL verification in Nessus
 * #571 - @SHoekstra fixed: testssl scan fails on docker because hexdump is not installed
+* #533 - Installation of .deb package on Kali failed (Thanks @rhertzog)
 * Fixed an issue where duplicate asset_hosts were created on certain platforms (e.g. docker)
 * Fixed an issue in how filters were composed if